 INDIVIDUATION: AWARENESS AND CONSCIOUSNESS

 When we wake up from a night dream, we become aware we were dreaming.
 And we quickly break free from the dream's storyline.
 We move into a higher level of consciousness.
 No need to look under the bed for the dream monster who was just chasing us.
-The same thing needs to happen a second time, again and again, in our daily life, if we are to enjoy the privilege of a lifetime.
+The same thing can happen a second time, again and again, in our daily life.
+Becoming conscious and "waking up" is a joyful process.
 Waking dreams keep us unconsciously distracted from what's really going on, and from our true nature.